 The cold and cloudy weather (and sometimes snowy) has delayed the progress of spring in Minnesota.
 Spring phenology is lagging about a week and a half in the Twin Cities and about five weeks behind 2012.
 Lake ice out has also been delayed.
 In 2012 the entire state was ice free by April 10.
-As of mid April this year, lakes in southern Minnesota are losing their ice from about one to two weeks later than the median ice out dates calculated since 1950.
+As of mid April, lakes in southern Minnesota were losing their ice from about one to two weeks later than the median ice out dates calculated since 1950.

 There's been ice on lakes in northern Minnesota in some past years for the fishing opener.
 The most dramatic was 1950 with lakes still iced as far south as Osakis and Mille Lacs.
 1950 was the latest ice out season for the 20th century and many of the late ice out records for lakes with long period of records stem from 1950.
 In more recent years there have been some lakes father north with ice on them for the fishing opener.
 These years include: 1966, 1979, 1996, 2008, and 2009.
 With 2009 there were just a couple lakes in the far northeastern tip of Minnesota still had ice on them.